-- Access to a CD that contains the IRIX release on your system. - A full system backup tape (beginning in the root directory (/) and containing all the files and directories on your system) created using the Backup and Restore window or the Backup command as described in the section "System Backups" on page 13.
+- Access to a CD that contains the IRIX release on your system. - A full system backup tape (beginning in the root directory (/) and containing all the files and directories on your system) created using the Backup and Restore Manager as described in the section "System Backup Tools" on page 15.